Best Drone deals for Black Friday 2021: DJI, Skydio, action cams, more

 Storage solutions

-While the deals everyone is looking for are with the drones, SD and SSD storage have some of the flashy deals everyone may want.
+While everyone is looking for deals with drones, SD and SSD storage have some of the flashy deals everyone may want.

 For most drones, you will need microSD cards to record photos or videos.
-SanDisk Extreme UHS-I microSD cards are on sale at B&H, starting at $14.29 for 64GB and ending at $174.99 for the 1TB card.
-However, it looks like you can get similar or better prices for these on Amazon as well.
+SanDisk Extreme UHS-I microSD cards are on sale, starting at $14.95 for 64GB and ending at $159.99 for the 1TB card.
+All of these come with an SD card adapter.

 Check back here throughout the rest of this week for more deals as they become available.
 Also, check out 9to5Toy’s Black Friday guide to find more deals this week.